junxit/us-congress-bills-109/bill.md

 >     - **(G)** Administer the monitoring and evaluation system established in subsection (d).
 >     - **(H)** Prepare the annual report required by section 5 of the Assistance for Orphans and Other Vulnerable Children in Developing Countries Act of 2005.
 > - **(f)** *Authorization of Appropriations*
->   - **(1)** *In general* There is authorized to be appropriated to the President to carry out this section such sums as may be necessary for each of the fiscal years 2005 and 2006.
+>   - **(1)** *In general* There is authorized to be appropriated to the President to carry out this section such sums as may be necessary for each of the fiscal years 2006 and 2007.
->   - **(2)** *Availability of funds* Amounts made available under paragraph (1) are authorized to remain available until expended and are in addition to amounts otherwise available for such purposes.
+>   - **(2)** *Availability of funds* Amounts made available under paragraph (1) are authorized to remain available until expended.
->   - **(3)** *Relationship to other laws* Amounts made available for assistance pursuant to this subsection, and amounts made available for such assistance pursuant to any other provision of law, may be used to provide such assistance notwithstanding any other provision of law.

 ## § 4.
 Strategy of the United States

 - **(a)** *Requirement for strategy* Not later than 180 days after the date of enactment of this Act, the President shall develop, and transmit to the appropriate congressional committees, a strategy for coordinating, implementing, and monitoring assistance programs for orphans and vulnerable children.
-- **(b)** *Consultation* The strategy described in subsection (a) should be developed in consultation with the Special Advisor for Assistance to Vulnerable Populations (appointed pursuant to section 135(e)(1) of the Foreign Assistance Act of 1961 (as added by section 3 of this Act)) and with employees of the field missions of the United States Agency for International Development to ensure that the strategy—
+- **(b)** *Consultation* The strategy described in subsection (a) should be developed in consultation with the Special Advisor for Assistance to Orphans and Vulnerable Children (appointed pursuant to section 135(e)(1) of the Foreign Assistance Act of 1961 (as added by section 3 of this Act)) and with employees of the field missions of the United States Agency for International Development to ensure that the strategy—
   - **(1)** will not impede the efficiency of implementing assistance programs for orphans and vulnerable children; and
   - **(2)** addresses the specific needs of indigenous populations.
 - **(c)** *Content* The strategy required by subsection (a) shall include—